Anexo/perfcall/README.md

-# Python Script to plot Perf exported CSV
+# Python Script to execute Perf with custom header at Output file

 This is a basic script that executes perf and save the output in an output file with custom header.